gavinr/lens-widget/README.md

 # lens-widget

 The lens widget is a draggable window within a web app that is used to display other map services on top of an existing map service.
+[Demo:  Lens Widget](http://swingley.github.com/lens-widget/)

 ArcMap has overview/magnifier windows and there are similar tools available for Esri's other web APIs (flex and silverlight).
 [Cartifact Maps also has a cool lens widget on their site](http://maps.cartifact.com/lany/).
 Finally, there's also a lens type tool in the examples that are bundled with PolyMaps.
 This widget provides similar functionality for the ArcGIS API for JavaScript.

 The widget is created from a page that includes a JavaScript API map.
 The widget takes two arguments:
 -a map (this is the base map sits under the lens)